OpenVid-1M: A Large-Scale High-Quality Dataset for Text-to-video Generation

 \section{Curating~\datasetname}

-This section outlines the date processing steps as detailed in Table~\ref{data_processing}. \datasetname~is curated from ChronoMagic, CelebvHQ \cite{zhu2022celebv}, Open-Sora-plan \cite{open-sora-plan} and Panda\tablefootnote{Since we can only download 50M, we refer to this version Panda-50M in this work.}.
-Since Panda is much larger than the other datasets, here we primarily describe the filtering details on our downloaded Panda-50M.
+This section outlines the date processing steps in Table~\ref{data_processing}. \datasetname~is curated from ChronoMagic, CelebvHQ \citep{zhu2022celebv}, Open-Sora-plan \citep{open-sora-plan} and Panda\footnote{Since we can only download 50M, we refer to this version Panda-50M in this work.}.
+Since Panda is much larger than the others, here we primarily describe the filtering details on our downloaded Panda-50M.

 \textbf{Aesthetics Score.} Visual aesthetics are crucial for video content satisfaction and pleasure.
 To enhance text-to-video generation, we filter out videos with low aesthetics scores using the LAION Aesthetics Predictor.
 This results in a subset $S_{A}$ with the top 20$\%$ highest-scoring videos from Panda-50M.
 For the other three datasets, we select the top 90$\%$ to form subset $S_{A}'$.